Hansoft/HansoftExport/README.md

 Terms and conditions
 --------------------
-Hansoft Export by Svante Lidman (Hansoft AB) is licensed under what is known as an MIT License as stated in the file LICENSE.md.
+Hansoft Export by Svante Lidman (Hansoft AB) is licensed under what is known as an MIT License as stated in the [LICENSE.md](LICENSE).

 This program is not part of the official Hansoft product or subject to its license agreement.
 The program is provided as is and there is no obligation on Hansoft AB to provide support, update or enhance this program.